-According to the 1851 census, Dr. Proudfoot was living and practicing medicine in Howard Twp., Kent County.
+According to the 1851 census, Dr. Proudfoot was living and practicing medicine in Howard Township in Kent County.
 He is mentioned in a book by O.K.
 Watson, titled “Memories of Ridgetown”.
 Dr. Proudfoot was listed as a physician in Ridgetown around 1854.

 Dr. Proudfoot married Sarah Gillis, who was born in 1828 in Ontario.
 By 1860, Dr. and Mrs. Proudfoot were living in Douglass, Iroquois County, Illinois.
-According to the 1860 census they had a 5 year old son named Hart who was born in Ontario and a son named William who was 4 months old.
+According to the 1860 census they were the parents of 2 children.
+Robert Hart Proudfoot was 5 years old and he was born in Ontario and William Arthur Proudfoot was 4 months old and he was born in Illinois.

 At some point the Proudfoot family moved back to Ridgetown.
 Dr. Proudfoot was listed in the 1865 Kent County Directory and Gazetteer as practicing in Ridgetown.